a-chacon/a-chacon.github.io/_posts/en/2023-11-20-ruby-tip-binding-irb.md

 And that's it, you can use it to debug your scripts, web scrappers or whatever you are building.

+It is also very likely that you already have the [debug] gem (https://github.com/ruby/debug) installed, since it is automatically installed with your version of Ruby.
+IRB integrates excellently with this gem, so if you need more advanced features, just type `debug` in your IRB session and it will activate it.

-To learn more about using IRB you can visit [this documentation](https://docs.ruby-lang.org/en/master/IRB.html#module-IRB-label-Usage)
+For more information on the use of IRB, you can visit [this documentation](https://docs.ruby-lang.org/en/master/IRB.html#module-IRB-label-Usage) and on debug integration specifically [here](https://github.com/ruby/irb#debugging-with-irb).

+---

 If you liked it feel free to say hi in the comments, I'll be watching.